oguz-deniz/CustomerPersonalityAnalysis/README.md

 * **Data:** The dataset used for this analysis can be found in the 'data' directory.

-* **Results:** Comprehensive results, visualizations, and insights are provided in the 'results' directory.

 * **Report:** Detailed documentation explaining the project methodologies, findings, and insights is available in the 'report' directory.